-Explore eclectic London neighbourhoods
+Explore eclectic London neighborhoods

 After you’ve refueled, head east to trendy Shoreditch to seek out unique street art.
-Find impressive works in and around Shoreditch High Street, Great Commercial Street, Brick Lane and Bethnal Green Road – #nofilterneeded.
+Find impressive works in and around Shoreditch High Street, Great Commercial Street, Brick Lane, and Bethnal Green Road – #nofilterneeded.

 Alternatively, escape the city’s hustle and bustle by going west to Little Venice, so-called due to its network of canals and waterways.
 Take a boat trip along Regent’s Canal or stroll along the towpath to Regent’s Park or Camden.
 The pretty area is also a good spot for lunch with fabulous waterside eateries, such as The Summerhouse.